akshaynair5/calculator/README.md

 # calculator
-## This is a basic claculator made using HTML,CSS,Javscript which can perform addition,subtraction,multiplication and division.
+## This is a basic calculator made using HTML,CSS,Javscript which can perform addition,subtraction,multiplication and division.